 Following the school council elections, council members will determine an appropriate time and location to hold meetings throughout the year.
 For example, council may agree that meetings will take place on the first Wednesday of each month in the school library.
 For most school councils, meetings are located at the school and are held in the evening to ensure the majority of members can attend.
 Meetings typically last for around 2.5 hours.

-You will need to discuss and arrange transport options to and from the meeting with your parent or guardian.
+You will need to discuss and arrange transport options to and from the meeting with your parent or carer.
 The school council does not provide transport.

-The principal (in consultation with the school council president) will ensure an agenda is prepared for each regular meeting and distribute the agenda, draft minutes from the previous meeting and meeting papers such as sub-committee reports, principal's and president's report to school council members no less than five days before the meeting.
-All members, including Student members are expected to read all documents and prepare in advance of each meeting.
+The principal, in consultation with the school council president, will ensure an agenda is prepared for each regular meeting and will distribute the agenda, draft minutes from the previous meeting and meeting papers such as subcommittee reports, principal's and president's report to school council members.
+These documents will be provided approximately five days before the meeting.
+All members, including student members are expected to read all documents and prepare in advance of each meeting.

-Conflict of Interest
+Conflict of interest

-If you, as a member of council, or your immediate family has a direct conflict of interest (including a pecuniary interest) in with a matter under discussion at a school council meeting, that member must declare the conflict of interest and must not be present during the discussion unless invited to do so by the person presiding at the meeting.
+If you, as a member of council, or your immediate family has a direct conflict of interest, including a pecuniary interest in with a matter under discussion at a school council meeting, that member must declare the conflict of interest and must not be present during the discussion unless invited to do so by the person presiding at the meeting.
+The member will not be involved in any voting associated with the matter at hand.